Daniel009891/appreciate-ipa/README.md

 ### Contents

-* Video for about IPA was sourced from [youtube.com](https://www.youtube.com/).

 ### Media

 * Images used were sourced from [shutterstock.com](https://www.shutterstock.com/).
+* Video for about IPA was sourced from [youtube.com](https://www.youtube.com/).
+* The map used on the contact page was sourced from [Google Maps](https://app.grammarly.com/).

 ### Codes

+* The nav element and media query sizes were inspired by the[Love Running](https://github.com/Daniel009891/love-running) project.
+* The flex box was inspired by [Kiranworkspace.com](https://kiranworkspace.com/how-to-stick-footer-to-bottom-of-page/) to aid with the footer position.

 ## Acknowledgements

 This website was created as a portfolio 1 project for the Full Stack Software Development course at [Code Institute](https://codeinstitute.net/ie/).
 I would like to thank my mentor, [Harry Dhillon](https://github.com/Harry-Leepz), for the guidance and encouragement given throughout the project.
 Following his valuable feedback and advice, the website has been refined to be more intuitive and it has improved the overall user experience.

-I would also like to thank [Simen Daehlin](https://www.github.com/Eventyret) at [Code Institute](https://codeinstitute.net/ie/) for his patience and time answering all the questions during the class and also in Slack.
+I would also like to thank the slack community at Code institute, the issues with styling and positioning have been rectified mostly by searching the same issues on slack.
+This has proven an invaluable tool for myself.